 How We Do It

-At firstClass, inc., we begin service to our clients by first performing due diligence.
-We get to know you – your product or service, we assess your goals and objectives, and we investigate your competition.
-We determine the best course of action to market and promote your company to the public.
+At firstClass, Inc., we begin service to our clients by first performing due diligence.
+We get to know your brand; your product or service; and we assess your goals and objectives.
+In addition we investigate your competition.
+We try to determine the best course of action to market your brand and promote your company to the public.

-Our team of seasoned practitioners coordinates all phases of this plan with a choreographed overview of research, client needs, industry trends and past performance which is translated and programmed to successfully reach the client’s mission and achieve the stated goals and objectives.
+Our team of practitioners are available to coordinate all phases of this plan with a choreographed overview of research, client needs, industry trends and past performance, which is translated and programmed to successfully reach the client's mission and achieve the stated goals and objectives.

-We consider the total marketing mix in developing a cohesive plan of action for our clients’ goals.
-Program activities and projects are developed from marketing strategies and a scope of work is created to direct the action plan.
+We consider the total marketing mix in developing a cohesive plan of action for our clients' goals.
+Program activities and projects are developed from marketing strategies and a scope of work is created to direct the action plan and your brand.

 Clients are encouraged to clearly define public relations objectives and their target markets; firstClass, inc. is able to assist in this process.
 We encourage marketing research, to replace guess work, when determining key demographics.